kedro-org/kedro-academy/kedro-reflection-agent/README.md

 One platform runs the same governed loop for three business units: generate, evaluate, scout, reflect, approve, apply.
 This repository is a proof-of-concept with a Streamlit front end and synthetic data.

+**Why Kedro?** The five pipelines (`campaign`, `evaluation`, `scouts`, `reflection`, `apply`) are written once and parameterised by `agent_id`.
+Adding a new business unit is configuration — new seed data, prompts, and eval cases under `data/{agent_id}/` — not new pipeline code.
+Kedro enforces declared inputs/outputs, versioned artifacts, and a reproducible run graph, which is what makes the governed loop auditable and portable across agents.

 | Document | Audience |
 | --- | --- |
 | [`docs/Architecture.md`](docs/Architecture.md) | Executive |